almet/markdown-doc/articles/dependency-injection.md

 #### Arguments

-Methods contains arguments, and there is different types of arguments.
+Methods contains arguments, and there are different types of arguments.
-Arguments aer the end of the chain service / method / argument.
+Arguments are the end of the chain service / method / argument.
 Argument contains values, that are standard native PHP types.

-Here is the different types of arguments:
+Here are the different types of arguments:

 Default:
 	Native php types (int, string, float etc.)

 Container Argument:
 	This one represents the container itself.
-This option is used only for services wich needs to use the container.
-This services are called "ContainerAware" services
+This option is used only for services that needs to use the container.
+These services are called "ContainerAware" services.

 Current Service Argument:
-	It's possible to use the injected service as argument, in practice, it's just used in callbacks methods, that need to be notified after the creation of a service.
+	It's possible to use the injected service as an argument.
+In practice, it's just used in callbacks methods, that need to be notified after the creation of a service.

 Empty Value Argument:
-	A argument wich had no special value (container argument and service argument extends this one)
+	A argument wich has no special value (container argument and service argument extends this one)

 Service Reference Argument: